brajeshwar/brajeshwar.github.io/_posts/2005/2005-04-18-sin-city-hostage-sahara-elektra-hitch.md

----
-layout: post
-title: Sin City, Hostage, Sahara, Elektra, Hitch
+# Sin City, Hostage, Sahara, Elektra, Hitch
----

 One thing about the movie is that, "It was very much like a comic book."
 Just like Frank Miller's Comic work, it was black and white with some stash of colors here and there.
 I am very sure every comic lover would love to watch [Sin City](http://www.sincitythemovie.com/).